-+.
-Check Procedures
+8. Check Procedures

-+.1 Temperature Sensor Check
+8.1 Temperature Sensor Check

 Be sure to turn off all power supplies or disconnect all wires to avoid electric shock.

 Operate after compressor and coil have returned to normal temperature in case of injury.

-- 1. Disconnect temperature sensor from PCB (Refer to Chapter 5.
-Indoor Disassembly and Chapter 6.
-Outdoor Disassembly). - 2.
+- 1. Disconnect the temperature sensor from PCB (Refer to Chapter 5&6.
+Indoor&Outdoor Unit Disassembly). - 2.
 Measure the resistance value of the sensor using a multi-meter. - 3.
 Check corresponding temperature sensor resistance value table (Refer to Chapter 8.
 Appendix).